ArieRS/ariers.github.io/index.md

 ## Welcome On My Personal Homepage

-I am lecturer at State Polytechnic of Malang.
-My research interest include machine learning, computer vision.
+I am a lecturer at the State Polytechnic of Malang.
+My research interests include machine learning and computer vision.
+I am currently enrolled in a PhD program at the Kyushu Institute of Technology in Japan.
+My research concerns low-resource computing, with a particular focus on reservoir computing.

 #### Publication
 1. [PARTICLE SWARM OPTIMIZATION (PSO) FOR TRAINING OPTIMIZATION ON CONVOLUTIONAL NEURAL NETWORK (CNN).](http://jiki.cs.ui.ac.id/index.php/jiki/article/viewFile/366/237)